imbhargav5/rooks/README.md

 | start                      | function   | Start the interval         |
 | stop                       | function   | Stop the interval          |
 | intervalId                 | intervalId | IntervalId of the interval |

 # @rooks/use-key

-### keypress, keyup and keydown event handlers as hooks for react.
+### keypress, keyup and keydown event handlers as hooks for React.

 <br/>